home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 ---
-title: "Thread Safety with asyncio"
+title: "Thread safety with asyncio"
 ---

 Developing with asyncio requires careful attention to thread safety, as nearly all asyncio objects are not thread-safe.
 If you are just getting started with asyncio, review Python's documentation on [Developing with asyncio](https://docs.python.org/3/library/asyncio-dev.html) for tips to avoid pitfalls.